 Studio Cast, 1973 (London) (4 / 5) In the 1960s and ’70s London Records embarked on a high-end series of albums labeled “London Phase 4 Stereo.”
 The studio performances were recorded on multiple tracks and then mixed down for a ping-pong stereophonic experience.
 In 1973, Stanley Black conducted Ethel Merman in a new Phase 4 recording of Annie Get Your Gun, and the results were quite phenomenal — the first phenomenon being that Merman was well into her sixties by this time, yet she still sounds fresh and vibrant.
 Her voice plows right through the waves of super stereo, and in particular, her rendition of “I Got The Sun In The Morning” is the best version she ever recorded.
 As for the rest of the cast: Nelson Taylor as Frank Butler is as leading-man-baritone-legit as Howard Keel ever was; Neil Howlett, also quite legit sounding, is fine as Charlie Davenport; and Merman’s real life best friend, the wonderful Benay Venuta recreates her original Broadway and film role of Dolly Tate.
 The orchestrations are expanded and souped up as they might have been for a multi-million-dollar 1960s movie musical, and are quite fun to hear.
 Even though Stanley Black was primarily a concert and classical conductor, he certainly knows how to deliver a razz-ma-tazz Broadway sound, and here he pulls out the stops.
 The only real drawback of the album is that the meticulous, hyper-mixed sound keeps it from having a live theatrical presence, but both Merman and composer-lyricist Irving Berlin must have been very happy with this brassy yet classy recording. — G.A.

 Studio Cast, 1990 (EMI) (2 / 5) John McGlinn, the masterful conductor who created complete digital recordings of such classic shows as Show Boat and Brigadoon, does the same here for Annie Get Your Gun, but much less successfully.
 The album suffers from less-than-perfect casting and from the decision to use the original score and orchestrations with none of the improvements, cuts, and additions that were made since the show premiered in 1946. (“An Old-Fashioned Wedding” is included as an addendum.)
-As Annie Oakley, Kim Criswell displays a strong belt voice, but there’s something about her personality that doesn’t quite mesh with the role; she’s sassy but she’s not the equal of Ethel Merman, Mary Martin, Judy Garland, Judy Kaye, or even (can you believe it?)
+As Annie Oakley, Kim Criswell displays a strong belt voice, but there’s something about her personality that doesn’t quite mesh with the role; she’s sassy, but she’s not the equal of Ethel Merman, Mary Martin, Judy Garland, Judy Kaye, or even (can you believe it?)
 Betty Hutton.
-Although Thomas Hampson has the big baritone bravura required for Frank Butler, he is too operatically trained to pull off the laid-back, cowboy crooner aspects of the part, and he lacks the comic ability to interact effectively with Criswell in “Anything You Can Do.”
-Jason Graae and Rebecca Luker are fine as Tommy and Winnie, but this recording makes it clear why these roles are usually eliminated from the show in revival; their songs are somewhat interesting from a historical standpoint, but otherwise negligible.
+Although Thomas Hampson has the big baritone bravura required for Frank Butler, he’s too operatically trained to pull off the laid-back, cowboy crooner aspects of the part, and he lacks the comic ability to interact effectively with Criswell in “Anything You Can Do.”
+Jason Graae and Rebecca Luker are fine as Tommy and Winnie, yet this recording makes it clear why these roles are usually eliminated from the show in revival; their songs are somewhat interesting from a historical standpoint, but otherwise negligible.
 As Charlie Davenport and Colonel Buffalo Bill, respectively, David Garrison and David Healy are well cast but don’t do much to help this album sound particularly theatrical or exciting. — G.A.

 Studio Cast, 1995 (JAY, 2CDs) (5 / 5) This is an excellent, complete recording of the show as revised for the 1966 Lincoln Center production, with its superior orchestrations and the added showstopper “An Old-Fashioned Wedding.”
 Annie Oakley is played by Judy Kaye at her best.
 Her voice is melodic and rich, her characterization full of wit and bite.
 In fact, Kaye is the best Annie on record next to Merman.
 Barry Bostwick is also well cast as Frank Butler, totally believable as a bragging, hunky cowboy.
 Robert Russell Bennett’s fine orchestrations are remarkably well conducted by John Owen Edwards; his tempo choices are interesting and fresh, and it’s all the more enjoyable to hear every note of the score in full, clear, digital stereo. — G.A.

 Broadway Cast, 1999 (Broadway Angel) (3 / 5) By 1999, much of the content of Annie Get Your Gun seemed politically incorrect, so the show was edited and reinvented.
-Therefore, this cast recording is not a true interpretation of the musical as originally written; it presents a crisp, new version showcasing Bernadette Peters — a star who, in her own way, is as vibrant and beloved as Merman.
+Therefore, this cast recording is not a true interpretation of the musical as originally written.
+It presents a crisp, new version showcasing Bernadette Peters — a star who, in her own way, is as vibrant and beloved as Merman.
 Some contemporary listeners may find this revision of the classic score more palatable than what’s heard on earlier recordings, but the orchestrations and some of the vocal performances leave a lot to be desired.
-Still, the great Irving Berlin songs and the dynamic star performances compensate for the shortcomings.
+Still, the great Irving Berlin songs and the dynamic star performances compensate for those shortcomings.
 Peters has great range; she handles the comedic lyrics (edited here) hilariously, and delivers the ballads with lots of emotion.
 Tom Wopat is always an appealing leading man, and his attractive baritone gets a chance to shine here in “The Girl That I Marry” and “My Defenses Are Down.”
 On the whole, this album is perhaps more successful than the 1999 revival itself; without the drab scenery and questionable book revisions to distract us, the brilliant score is allowed to shine. — G.A.